inspire9/jawbit/README.md

 ## Licence

-Copyright (c) 2014, Fitbit Subscriptions is developed and maintained by [Inspire9](http://development.inspire9.com), and is released under the open MIT Licence.
+Copyright (c) 2014, Jawbit is developed and maintained by [Inspire9](http://development.inspire9.com), and is released under the open MIT Licence.